 "The city's rocked by anti-corporate violence as RoboCop and Officer Madigan are assigned to bring in a charming ex-terrorist, but a corrupt union leader and his sultry secretary have other plans."

-On this day in 1994, Star Trek: Deep Space Nine aired "Civil Defense."
-This served as the seventh episode in the program's third season, and here's the plot summary as provided by IMDB.com:
+On this day in 1994 (in the U.S.), Star Trek: Deep Space Nine aired "Civil Defense."
+Officially, this served as the seventh episode in the program's third season, and here's the plot summary as provided by IMDB.com:

 "The station goes into lockdown and the crew is endangered when an old Cardassian security program is accidentally activated."